 I am a developer with more than 15 years of professional experience.
 I've done big websites, desktop apps, mobile apps and software for embedded platforms.

 Satellogic is one the first argentinian aerospace startups.
-I spent 2 years there, working from the INVAP compound (in the beautiful town of Bariloche, Argentina) as a jack-of-all-trades developer designing and implementing simulation software, writing C code for hardware drivers and building a ground station and ground support software for the CUBEBUG-1 satellite, successfully launched on April 26th, 2013.
+I spent 2 years there, working in the INVAP compound (in the beautiful town of Bariloche, Argentina) as a jack-of-all-trades developer designing and implementing simulation software, writing C code for hardware drivers and building a ground station and ground support software for the CUBEBUG-1 satellite, successfully launched on April 26th, 2013.

 I spent 3 months living in the City of Knowledge, an ex-US Army base by the Panama Canal that now serves as a cluster of universities, tech companies and NGOs, working with a development team as an architecture consultant and trainer, building the first version of Mv-Fleet, a tool for helping shipping companies optimize their container rotation costs.

 Popego (now merged into Grupo 42) was an argentinian internet company building AI and innovative UIs.